Sunday, January 08, 2012

-An example of a claim that mouthguards reduce concussions that can be found in the popular press was the following statement by Ron Wolf, head coach of the Toronto Maple Leafs: "We're trying to get all our players to wear mouthguards.
+An example of a claim that mouthguards reduce concussions that can be found in the popular press was the following statement by Ron Wilson, head coach of the Toronto Maple Leafs: "We're trying to get all our players to wear mouthguards.
 If you get hit and you're wearing a proper mouthguard, it lessens the chance of a concussion."
 The theory is that a mouth guard prevents concussions after a blow to the jaw (in which forces are thought to move upwards to the base of the brain) by positioning the jaw in such a manner that it absorbs the impact forces instead of the brain.
 Now let us examine what the data shows in terms of whether mouthguards actually reduce concussion.

 Review of the evidence